 Reading is at the heart of our curriculum at St. Mary's and our pupils achieve extremely well due to the variety of reading opportunities provided throughout the day.
-Our last Key Stage 2 results revealed that we were in the top 10% for progress in reading and in the top 10% for children achieving the higher standard in Lancashire (over 40% of the year group).
+Our Key Stage 2 results in 2019 revealed that we were in the top 10% for progress in reading and in the top 10% for children achieving the higher standard in Lancashire (over 40% of the year group).
 These are just some of the ways that reading is taught at St. Mary's.
 Our end of Key Stage 2 results show a three year upward trend with 100% progress made by all children from their starting point in Reception Class and nearly 50% of children making more than expected progress.

 Children are taught guided reading every day in their classes.
 They work in different ability groups and have a pre-read before engaging with their teacher in a guided read.
 Following this, they are set tasks which will reveal their understanding to the age appropriate learning.
 Please see the link below for a selection of children's writing throughout the school.
 These comprise of a huge variety of written follow-up tasks which the children do independently.

 Other forms of reading at St. Mary's...

 - Independent Reading/1 to 1 reading – Children will read to teachers, teaching assistants or volunteers and governors on a daily or weekly basis, depending on their various needs.
 Some of our readers just under age related standards or who might need a boost in reading, will read daily to an adult.
 This will also include the children who did not pass their phonics re-screening test at Year2.
 During this session, the skills of fluency and word reading, literal retrieval and support for vocabulary development are a focus.

 Please see the link to a video made by the Lancashire English Team on our approach to 1 to 1 reading at St. Mary's.